WICG/import-maps/README.md

 - If non-strings show up where strings were expected, the map is invalid.
 - If non-objects show up where objects were expected, the map is invalid.
 - If the `"packages"` member is missing in a scope object, the map is invalid.
-- If the `"main"` member is missing in a package object, the map is invalid.
+- If any `"packages"` record keys start or end with a `/` separator, the map is invalid.
+- Any _string_ entries in the `"packages"` record are converted into package entries with a `"main"`.
 - _TODO: there is also some invariant that needs to be enforced about non-overlapping scope URLs.
 Formalize it._
 - _TODO: we may want to disallow some strings or characters inside strings.
 See [#11](https://github.com/domenic/package-name-maps/issues/11) for more discussion._